Use Color To Paint Like a Pro

 Step 4.
 Painting the Ceiling and Walls

 Start with the ceiling before painting your walls.
-Always use a quality latex paint like True Value EasyCare® brand paint.
+Always use a quality latex paint like True Value EasyCare® Ultra Premium paint and primer in-one.
 Use the same technique as priming your ceiling and walls, moving in 6'-square sections across the ceiling and walls.
 Be sure to feather the edges of the squares, using less pressure when applying paint at the edges of the square.
 This will keep the finish even and prevent any lines where the paint overlaps from another section.
 Keep working with the squares until the surface is completely painted.
 Without adding paint to the roller, use light strokes to re-roll from the bottom of the wall to the top (or across the ceiling) to make sure everything is even.

 If your paint is any other finish than flat, you should go over the entire surface (for very large areas, do two square sections at a time) once again with one-directional, overlapping, non-diagonal strokes to blend the paint.

 - Be sure to choose a roller cover that suits the surface texture.
 If you have a "popcorn" or textured ceiling, use a roller with thicker pile.
 Your True Value associate can help you find the right roller for your paint project.